smartdevicelink/sdl_evolution/proposals/NNNN-remote-control-baseline.md

 - A navigation application wants to set the application's display mode same as the vehicle's display mode and vice versa.

 The common problem is that a mobile application needs the ability to control certain settings of the vehicle.
 This proposal (SDL remote control or SDL-RC) tries to address this problem.
-This proposal describes the design of current implementation of SDL-RC feature branch.
+This proposal describes the baseline requirements of RC.

 ## Proposed solution

 ### Baseline features of SDL remote control in this proposal

 - A list of supported RC modules and specific (readable and or controllable) items within each module, and potentially value range of each item
-- Baseline only supports radio control moudle and climate control moudle
+- Baseline only supports radio control module and climate control module
 - API to get the RC capabilities (the list mentioned above)
 - API to read RC module status data
 - API to change RC module settings
 - API to subscribe RC module status/setting change notifications
 - API to unsubscribe RC module status/setting change notifications
 - RC Module status/data/setting change notifications
+- Basic app authorization support, the policy that control which app can access which type(s) of remote control module
-- Appliations can control all available RC moudles of the vehicle (if the policy allows)
+- Applications can control all available RC modules of the vehicle if the policy allows
 - One connected mobile device
 - Assumption that the app want to perform the control immediately at the time when a control request is issued.

-### The following features are not considered in this baseline propoal
+### The following features are not considered in this baseline proposal

 - app authentication (SDL has it already for Mobile Navigation apps, not for generic or remote control apps)
 - app authorization (policy control, which app can access which remote control module(s) or which control items)
 - encryption
 - RC status notifications (indicates whether an app has the control of a RC module)
 - Permission change notifications (due to policy update or driver grant/revoke permission for an app, SDL has it for generic apps)
-- Additional RC moudles (HMI settings, power seat control, windows control, lights control, etc.) or additional control items in climate and radio control
+- Additional RC modules (HMI settings, power seat control, windows control, lights control, etc.) or additional control items in climate and radio control
-- RC resouce management regarding how multiple apps access the same RC module with addtional requirements, for example "add to queue mode".
+- RC resource management regarding how multiple apps access the same RC module with additional requirements, for example "add to queue mode".
 That should be another proposal.

 ### Compared to the current implementation in the RC feature branch, the following sub-features are removed/changed/added

-- Remove the concept and the usage of resouce zones, including the resouce policy
+- Remove the concept and the usage of resource zones, including the resource policy.
+The lack of zones implies that the “primary zone” in the vehicle will be used, defined by OEM, (such as the driver’s zone, or all the vehicle being 1 zone).
-- Remove the device loation (in one of the zones)
+- Remove the device location (device is in one of the zones)
-- Continue divide available controllabe items into RC moudles by functionality, give each module a short name/label/description (unique per type)
+- Continue divide available controllable items into RC modules by functionality, give each module a short name/label/description (unique per type)
-- Provide new RemoteControlCapabilities data structure, which inlcudes specific controllable items in each module
+- Provide new RemoteControlCapabilities data structure, which includes specific controllable items in each module
 - Change ModuleDescription structure from using module zone to module name
 - Keep concept of driver vs passenger device, but treat all devices as driver's device, and only allow one device
 - Add NONE to defrost zone
-- Remvoe OnDeviceLocationChanged notifications
+- Remove OnDeviceLocationChanged notifications
 - Keep but disable OnDeviceRankChanged notifications
 - Keep but disable OnReverseAppsAllowing API
 - Keep GetInteriorVehicleDataConsent request and response
 - OnHMIStatus does not contain deviceRank.
+- Add basic policy support